rafigk2v9c/rootengine/README.md

 * Terminals destroyed
 * System binaries sabotaged
 * Authentication broken
-* Web services protected and running
+* Web services protected and running (The attacker's index.html should always be visible.)

 **Result:** System totally locked, only web accessible from outside.